Useful information FAQs.

 Operating a Geothermal plant

-• Geothermal systems are comparatively quiet due to the process and also in comparison with other commercial systems.
+• Geothermal plants are comparatively quiet due to the process and also in comparison to other commercial plants

 • The same heat transfer media used in refrigerators and air conditioning systems are used in geothermal power generation systems.
 Usage and safety regulations apply to them.